 Houston's tight ends were once again a minimal part of the offense, even with the wide receiver group depleted by injury.
-This was the sixth time Griffin has been targeted one or fewer times and the ninth time with one or fewer receptions.
+This was the sixth time in 14 games that Griffin has been targeted one or fewer times and the ninth time with one or fewer receptions.

 Griffin caught two of his four targets for 15 yards in Sunday's 32-30 loss to Philadelphia.

 With no credible running attack Sunday, Texans quarterback Deshaun Watson was forced to drop back 40 times, his highest total since Week 5.
 That meant targets for all, including Griffin and the rest of the tight end position group.
 Griffin, Jordan Akins (three targets) and Jordan Thomas (one) combined to be targeted eight times.
 That number could increase in coming weeks with Demaryius Thomas (Achilles) done for the season, and Keke Coutee unable to get past a vexing hamstring injury that has kept him out the last four weeks.

 Griffin caught his lone target for minus-1 yards in Saturday's 29-22 win over the Jets.